What to Know BEFORE Swimming with Sharks in Oahu

 Note: My husband and I specifically chose this shark tour because of their great reviews.
 This article is not sponsored and is based solely on my firsthand experience.
 However, this article may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases through these links, at no cost to you.
 But don’t worry, I only share products I’d truly recommend to a friend.
+View Privacy Policy.

-Snorkeling with sharks in Oahu is not for everyone, but if you’re able to let go of our culture’s perception of these big fish, I believe that shark diving will be something that transforms you.
+Snorkeling with sharks is not for everyone, but if you’re able to let go of our culture’s perception of these big fish, I believe that shark diving will be something that transforms you.

 Observing a Galapagos shark from the surface during our Oahu shark dive tour